Health Care Guide Information

 Bone Marrow Transplant:

-Moreover, The second choice of treatment is a stem cell or bone marrow transplant which could be fully matched allogeneic from a matched sibling or matched unrelated donor or haploidentical.
-Moreover, before transplant cancer cells or leukemic cells are finished or killed by high-dose chemotherapy or radiation therapy, and then new bone marrow is infused to establish a leukemia-free bone marrow to regenerate new healthy cells.
+Moreover, the second choice of treatment is a stem cell or bone marrow transplant, which could be fully matched allogeneic from a matched sibling or matched unrelated donor or haploidentical.
+Moreover, before transplant, cancer cells or leukemic cells are finished or killed by high-dose chemotherapy or radiation therapy, and then new bone marrow is infused to establish a leukemia-free bone marrow to regenerate new healthy cells.

 CAR-T. (Chimeric antigen receptor T cell therapy):

 CAR-T is a new form of treatment for leukemia.
-The T cells (the infection-fighting cells) are separated from the blood, engineered, and re-infused into the patient’s body to fight cancer.CAR-T is the latest treatment for it.
+The T cells (the infection-fighting cells) are separated from the blood, engineered, and reinfused into the patient’s body to fight cancer.CAR-T is the latest treatment for it.
 However, highly expensive and not available in many developing countries.

 Share this: